KELLI TURNER, Hooters Orange Park

 PIZZALLEY’S CHIANTI ROOM

-Pizza Finalists: Al’s Pizza, Pizza Time
+Pizza Favorites: Al’s Pizza, Pizza Time

-Restaurant Finalists: Columbia Restaurant, The Ice Plant
+Restaurant Favorites: Columbia Restaurant, The Ice Plant

 In the mood for an American classic prepared to perfection in the Ancient City?
 Our readers’ choice for Best Pizza in St. Augustine, Pizzalley’s on St. George, has you covered.
 Since 2000, the wood-fired pies with made-from-scratch ingredients have been lighting up the alley this family-owned restaurant calls home.
 Fall in love with the Greek Lovers, Fajita Lovers, Hawaiian Lovers, Garbage Can (seriously), or build your own “Lover.”
 Oh, you’re actually in the mood for a romantic meal or special treat?
 Just steps away, you’ll find the Best Restaurant in St. Augustine, Pizzalley’s Chianti Room, serving all the rustic Italian classics your grandmother would’ve made if she were a Sicilian angel, as well as gourmet pizzas like the Wonder Woman, a pepper-themed concoction with enough meat to make the ladies hit the low notes.
 For dessert, let’s share the cannoli and the homemade tiramisu.
 Mangia, mangia!